- About Us

 - Inform and educate the public about Pierce Transit's operations;

 - Provide an alternative forum for individual citizens to engage with Pierce Transit and present information in greater detail than possible at regular Board meetings; and,

 - Report its activities to the Board on at least a quarterly basis.

-The CTAG shall be composed of no more than nine members appointed by the board.
+The CTAG shall be composed of no more than twelve members appointed by the board.
 Members shall reflect Pierce Transit's service area and strive for broad, inclusive, regional, and diverse representation to increase the reach and effectiveness of CTAG's purpose.
 Pierce Transit staff cannot serve as members of CTAG, but may support CTAG with the selection of members, the conduct of meetings, the creation of agenda items, and communication with Pierce Transit or the public.

 Membership selection process.

 Broad representation by CTAG is critical.
 The board of commissioners expects CTAG members to serve as representatives of their respective communities and constituents, using all available venues to gather information and prepare for productive participation.
 To achieve this outcome, CTAG recruitment will be through the Pierce Transit website, local newspapers, and communication with established community partners.
 Members will be selected through an application process.
 The goal is to identify eligible participants that represent the populations listed below.
 The board, or a designated subgroup of the board, will review applications along with staff and recommend prospective new members for appointment by the board.
 Staff will recommend members for reappointment to the board.